s-macke/AdventureAI/README.md

 Replace `[filename]` with the path to your desired Z-Machine file.

-* Dependent on LLM backend you have to set different API keys as environment variable.
+* Dependent on LLM backend, you have to set different API keys as environment variable.

 ```
 export OPENAI_API_KEY="<<<put_your_key_here>>>"